 The practice had systems for appropriate and safe handling of medicines.
-However, we noted there was no active log of NHS prescriptions issued to patients.
-We discussed this with staff and were assured it would be implemented.

 Antimicrobial prescribing audits were carried out.

 Track record on safety, and lessons learned and improvements

 The practice had systems to review and investigate incidents and accidents.
 The practice had a system for receiving and acting on safety alerts.